gpena1/MSB_32/README.md

 1    |    1    |    0    |  0  |  1  | \!(A \& B)
 1    |    1    |    0    |  0  |  0  | \!(A \| B)

+Output eq is 1 if A == B.
+Output Overflow is 1 if the result of A op B cannot be stored in 32 bits.

 #### AUTHOR
        Alexander T Pastoriza
+       Trevor Cickovski

 #### SEE ALSO
        qms(1), modclone(1)